 Michigan Criminal Lawyer | Farmington Hills Criminal Attorney

-If you’d like a free phone consultation with an experienced uttering and publishing defense attorney, call Michigan criminal attorney Jeffrey Buehner at (248) 865-9640 or fill out our Free Consultation form.
+If you’d like to discuss your malicious destruction of property charge with an experienced Michigan criminal attorney, call Jeffrey Buehner for a free consultation at (248) 865-9640 or fill out our Free Consultation form.